paulhhowells/react-fretboard/README.md

 * `npm start` to run in a browser at: http://localhost:3000

 ## To use
-Ensure the tuning matches your guitar, by default it is set to Spanish tuning, i.e. E A D G B E.
+Ensure the tuning matches your guitar, by default it is set to Spanish tuning, i.e. E A D G B E.  Tuning options are available in the Settings section (open it using the button in the top right hand corner).

-Select the root note of the key you wish to play in.
+1. Select the root note of the key you wish to play in.
+2. Select the scale or chord notes you want to see on the fretboard.

 <hr />